microsoft/pai/docs/pai-management/doc/add-service.md

 - At first, according to the service name, you should create a directory under the path [pai/src/](../../../src).
 In this example, a directory named hbase will be created.
 - Secondly, a directory named ```build``` should be created under "src/hbase/"
-- Thirdly, just put all the source code from the path [example/add-service/hbase/build](example/add-service/hbase/build), and then paste them into the the path ```src/hbase/build```
+- At last, just put all the source code from the path [example/add-service/hbase/build](example/add-service/hbase/build), and then paste them into the the path ```src/hbase/build```

-#### Place the Image Directory into PAI <a name="Image_Build_Push"></a>
+#### Build and push image with pai-build <a name="Image_Build_Push"></a>

 ```
+cd build/
-./paictl.py image build -p /path/to/your/cluster-configuration/dir -n hbase
+./pai_build.py build -c /path/to/configuration-dir/  -s hbase

-./paictl.py image push -p /path/to/your/cluster-configuration/dir -n hbase
+./pai_build.py push -c /path/to/configuration-dir/ -i hbase
 ```

-## Add Service's Bootstrap Module <a name="Boot"></a>
+## Add Service's Deployment Module <a name="Boot"></a>

-After hbase image is built, you need bootstrap it in pai.
+After hbase image is built, you need bootstrap it in openPai.
 Now the service management system is kubernetes.

 #### Prepare Service Configuration <a name="service_configuration"></a>

-This is the configuration of your service bootstrap module.
+This is the configuration of your service deployment module.
 And paictl will call different script to handle different things.
-This file should be placed in your service bootstrap module.
+This file should be placed in your service deployment module.
 And its name should be ```service.yaml```

 [Hbase's bootstrap module's configuration](example/add-service/hbase/deploy/service.yaml)